Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

   - [During the Challenge](#during-the-challenge)
   - [Post Challenge](#post-challenge)

+## Technical Guidelines

+Monthly Challenge team communication and facilitation mostly takes place in Slack and GitHub.
+In this section, you will find a guide on how to work with Slack and GitHub for the monthly challenge.

+Read the "[Facilitating a Challenge](#facilitating-a-challenge)" section to learn more about facilitating a challenge.

 ## Facilitating a Challenge

 Let us know your availability for the challenge in the reminder thread that drops every mid-month in the `#vc-monthly-challenge-team` channel in Slack.😊